 ---- — Hi to ‘The Little Prince of Pop’

-There’s an opportunity for a nice night out with the teens when Aaron March of 1997, Aaron Carter performed during a Backstreet Boys’ concert in Berlin, Germany, and was instantly discovered.
+Aaron Carter performed during a Backstreet Boys’ concert in Berlin, Germany, and was instantly discovered in 1997.
 After the concert, he was offered a record contract on the spot by an Edel Record Company executive who saw him perform.
 In the fall of 1997, he released his first single, “Crush On You.”

-Concert-goers, and undoubtedly a slew of teen fans, will have a chance to hear this young idol live when Carter takes the stage at the Tupelo Music Hall in Londonderry this this Saturday, March 2, at 7 p.m.
+Concert-goers, and undoubtedly a slew of teen fans, will have a chance to hear this young idol live when he takes the stage at the Tupelo Music Hall in Londonderry Saturday, March 2, at 7 p.m.